Skip to main content

 Needle Disposal

-Used needles go in a sharps container.
-Every time, no exceptions.
+Used needles belong in a sharps container.
+Every time, without exception.

 What counts as a sharps container: